robotology/community/README.md

 - 📰 To get updates on the research currently done on the iCub and more in general on robots, visit the channel [`Research news`](../../discussions/categories/research-news).
 - 📣 General announcements are published in the channel [`Announcements`](../../discussions/categories/announcements).
 - 🏫 Are you a scholar who wants to learn more about Robotics or a newcomer who wants to quickly catch up?
 Apply to our [`Schools and crash courses`](../../discussions/categories/schools-and-crash-courses).
-- 👨🏻‍🔬 Check out if you have been part of the hall of fame of our [`Researcher of the week`](../../discussions/categories/researcher-of-the-week).
+- 👨🏻‍🔬 Check out if you have been part of our [`Researcher of the week`](../../discussions/categories/researcher-of-the-week) hall of fame.
 - ⚙ Want to discuss a particular technical aspect of your research?
 Visit [`Show and tell`](../../discussions/categories/show-and-tell).
 - 💡 Have something to develop or a proposal you want to share with us?
 Visit [`Ideas`](../../discussions/categories/ideas).